yellow flag

 These extraordinary individuals, who proudly display yellow flags on their bikes and wear yellow flag pins at Mandurah Camp have confronted or are facing cancer head-on, demonstrating remarkable dedication to funding breakthroughs in cancer research.

-Traditionally, the MACA Cancer 200 Ride begins with Yellow Flag Riders leading the pack out of Optus Stadium on route to Mandurah.
+Traditionally, the MACA Cancer 200 begins with Yellow Flag Riders leading the pack out of Optus Stadium on route to Mandurah.
 Embodying the spirit of triumph and progress in the collective fight against cancer.

 The Ride welcomes participants personally affected by cancer to acknowledge their personal journey of determination.